2024sabuhiabbasov/Unit-1/Project/README.md

 ## Proposed Solution

 Design statement:
 I will to design and make a CryptoWallet for a client who is a local trader in Japan.
-The CryptoWallet will be about ———— and is constructed using the software Python.
+The CryptoWallet app is constructed using the software Python.
 It will take  1 month to make and will be evaluated according to the criteria A.

 I am going to use the cryptocurrency named **BNB**.
 BNB was initially based on the Ethereum network but is now the native currency of Binance's own blockchain, the Binance chain.
 Its uses have expanded to numerous applications on a wide number of platforms.
 It is used to pay for transaction fees on Binance.com, Binance DEX, and Binance Chain.